UmarHayat15/Library_Management_System/README.md

 # Library_Management_System
-:- This is a simple implementation of a Library Management System (LMS) using C++.
+:-This is a simple implementation of a Library Management System (LMS) using C++.
 The program allows users to manage a collection of books by performing various operations such as entering book data, editing book information, deleting books, searching for books, and displaying the book collection.

 # Features
 * Add new books to the collection with details like author name, book title, publication, and book ID.